abulseco/collab-tlp-greatbay/README.md

 ## Who to contact
 This work is led by Ph.D. candidate Marjorie Mednikova in Dr. Gregg Moore's lab group at the University of New Hampshire.
+For any questions about bioinformatics, please contact Ashley Bulseco.